GitauHarrison/notes/databases/access_postgresql/psql.md

 * Restarting PostgreSQL 14 database server
 ```

-With the connection created, we can now access the `psql` command to access the interactive terminal for PostgreSQL.
+With the connection created, we can now use the `psql` command to access the interactive terminal for PostgreSQL.
 This command is normally used in conjunction with a user.

 ```python
 $ sudo -u postgres psql
 ```

 We are using the default `postgres` user to access PostgreSQL terminal.
-You will be asked to provide a password to continue since you are using `sudo` command.
+You will be asked to provide a password to continue since you are using the `sudo` command.
 When you do so, your terminal will change to this:

 ```python
 psql (14.4 (Ubuntu 14.4-1.pgdg20.04+1))